Writing and Updating Clusters#

 Edit

-and add an entry for your cluster, pointing to the directory you created.
+src/app/zap_cluster_list.jsonand add an entry for your cluster, pointing to the directory you created.

-Application Integration (CodegenIntegration.cpp
+Application Integration (CodegenIntegration.cpp)#

-To integrate your cluster with an application’s .zap
+To integrate your cluster with an application’s .zap file configuration, you

 need to bridge the gap between the statically generated code and your C++